 Here are some helpful tips on catching Mullet with soft plastics.

 Targeting Salmon at Aire River

 Winter is a great time to target salmon as they’re active and schooling up in big numbers.
 Salmon is a powerful sports fish that punches well above its weight.
-When hooked they produce strong bursts of speed, powerful runs, vigorous head shakes.
-Do keep an eye out for gutters which are patches of deeper water that Salmon will swim through in schools.
+When hooked they produce strong bursts of speed, powerful runs, and vigorous head shakes.
+Do keep an eye out for gutters which

 Any time of day, though some fish will be more active at Dawn and Dusk.
 Always be careful when the river entrance opens.
 During this time the tidal flow can be very strong and quite dangerous.
 Like all rural areas always take notice of areas that might hold snakes.